bcionescu/Logparse/README.md

 `argv[4]` = `NULL`

 So we have four elements, we start at `argv[1]`, and we iterate through the flags.
 Given that we have five elements (including the null byte terminator), the `for` loop will stop after the third element, which will be skipped, as it does not start with a `-`.

-As I write this, I realise that this will be an issue, as starting the regex with a hyphen will break the logic.
-This is covered more in the testing portion of the README file.
-Regardless, for now, the value of `i` will be `2`.

 The `if` statement below checks if `2` is less than `4 - 1`, which is true.
 This means that we must be looking at the regex, and thus, the variable `regex` inherits the value of `argv[2]`, after which `i` gets incremented by `1`.